thomasphilipc/roamworks_modbus/README.md

 // restart over the air
 // implemented logging
 // log file in etc
+//1.0.0_7
+// implemented a process to send log file on every reboot of application.
+//modified reboot logic
+//verifed ota reboot

 Task to do
 Delete database periodically to control usage